Technical Risk Management and Decision Analysis — Introduction and Fundamental Principles

 Two main ideas govern these interactions:

-- Programmatic constraints such as limited budgets, minimal time-to-market, and high-quality standards restrict the range in which cost, schedule, and technical risk can maneuver.
+1. Programmatic constraints, such as limited budgets, minimal time-to-market, and high-quality standards, restrict the range in which cost, schedule, and technical risk can be managed.

-- Any attempt to reduce the risk in one of the three areas will increase the risk in at least one of the rest.
+2. Any attempt to reduce the risk in one of the three areas will likely increase the risk in at least one of the other two.

 For example:

-- Budget cuts usually result in testing and quality assurance sacrifices, which might induce safety and quality problems.
+1. Budget cuts often result in sacrifices to testing and quality assurance, which can lead to safety and quality issues.

-- Tight timeframes may require extra resources leading to increased costs.
-It might also mean cutting down on enabling and supporting activities such as solution design, testing, and quality assurance.
+2. Tight timeframes may require additional resources, leading to increased costs.
+This may also mean reducing or eliminating enabling and supporting activities, such as solution design, testing, and quality assurance.

-Program managers, system engineers, and risk analysts work together to find an optimal distribution of risk among the three categories that lead to a viable solution.
+Program managers, system engineers, and risk analysts work together to find an optimal distribution of risk among the three categories that leads to a viable solution.

 3.6 Avoiding Unnecessary Risks